Phoenix-14/Zomato-clone/README.md

 💪🏼 Since this is my first self taught project, it is not a very significant move.
 But, I shall try to improve this project further and hope to add functionality too.

 👉🏼 Link to the live project - https://phoenix-14.github.io/Zomato-clone/
+🙌 Do star the rep if you like the project...
 😄 Thank You.